syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

                 N/A
             </td>
             <td>
-                Always `Equal` operator will be used for Date filter
+                Always `Equal` operator will be used for Date filter.
             </td>
             <td>
                 Date